|

 RODENTS: gnawing mammals (order Rodentia -

-the largest order of mammals with nearly 2,000 species worldwide)
+order of mammals with nearly 2,000 species

 Families include: